 The personal information we collect depends on the service subscription; different types of information may be collected from a website compared to the types of data collected from our Services.
 In most cases, the information collected contains:

-- Your email address which may also be used in association with your service;
+- email address which may also be used in association with your service;

-- Your tickets, if working with one of our support centers;
+- tickets, if working with one of our support centers;

 If working with our service desk to troubleshoot an issue, we may also gather information about the type of computer systems you use, including associated devices such as microphones and video cameras as these are relevant to the services offered by StarLeaf.
 The information may also include your IP address, operating system, browser type, language preferences, and other relevant details to help StarLeaf ensure your service is working correctly.